NextDev65/ScriptBox/appscmd/.README/GetHub.md

 ## Description

-`GetHub.ps1` is a PowerShell script designed to fetch the latest release assets from a GitHub repository.
+`GetHub.ps1` is a PowerShell script designed to fetch the latest release assets from a GitHub repository or any website.
 You can provide either a file name to get a specific file or a regex pattern to get a file with a matching file name.

 ## Prerequisites

 - **GitHub Repository**: The GitHub repository you are fetching assets from should be public.
 If it's a private repository, you should have access to it and must use the `Token` parameter for authentication as mentioned below.

+- **Website URL**: The website should be accessible without any authentication.

 ## Parameters